Building Defence-Ready Project Teams

 2. Enhanced Delivery Performance on Critical Projects

-Real-time application of coaching led to improvements including:
+Real-time application of coaching led to improvements, including:

 • Better-defined scopes and clearer milestone tracking